 By Dr. Joseph M. Gabriel

-This is the first of two posts on teaching the 1918 influenza pandemic, as part of a series exploring the lived experience of Americans during the pandemic.
-Read part two here.
-Read the other posts in the series here.
+This is the second of two posts on teaching the 1918 influenza pandemic, as part of a series exploring the lived experience of Americans during the pandemic.
+Read the first teaching post here, and read the other posts in the series here.

 Dr. Joseph M. Gabriel